dev-plusplus/coding-docs/conventions/conventions-for-creating-8base-applications.md

 ## 4. 8base database modeling

+As a general rule, we use lower camel case for naming any field in the database.

 ### General Rules

 - Do not use multiple fields for attributes, these are not searchable yet (Dec, 2020)